hashicorp/terraform-provider-azurerm/website/docs/r/synapse_pipeline.html.markdown

 * `annotations` - (Optional)A list of annotation tags that can be used for describing the Synapse Pipeline.

 * `parameters` - (Optional) A map of parameters to associate with the Synapse Pipeline.
 The key is the parameter name, and the value is the parameter's default value.
+Currently we only support type string for parameter values.

 * `variables` - (Optional) A map of variables to associate with the Synapse Pipeline.